beesage/dravo/README.md

 By default, this command will install all modules listed as dependencies in package.json.

+#### Spinner

+When there is no connection to the server you will see a spinning hexagon.
+The server is currently only available during working hours.

 #### Endpoints

+These endpoints allow you to navigate through the website:

 `http://localhost:5000/` Log In
 `http://localhost:5000/signup` Sign Up